kajalg517-star/langgraph-database-chatbot/README.md

 # 🤖 Database Chatbot with Google ADK

+## 🎯 What Is This?
+(Simple Explanation)

+**Imagine having a smart assistant that can instantly answer questions about your data!**

+Instead of learning complicated database commands or struggling with spreadsheets, you can simply ask questions in plain English like:
+- *"How many students have high anxiety levels?"*
+- *"Show me the top 10 most stressed students"*
+- *"What's the average depression score?"*

+The chatbot understands your questions, finds the information in your database, and gives you clear, friendly answers.
+It's like having a data analyst available 24/7!

+## 🔧 What Makes This Special?

+✨ **Talk Like a Human**: Ask questions in normal English, no technical knowledge needed 🛡️ **100% Safe**: Only reads your data, never changes or deletes anything ⚡ **Lightning Fast**: Powered by Google's latest AI (Gemini 2.0) 🎨 **Beautiful Interface**: Clean, colorful command-line experience 🧠 **Remembers Context**: Can handle follow-up questions in the same conversation 🔒 **Secure**: Your data stays in your database, we just read it safely

+## 🏗️ Technical Overview

 A production-ready interactive database chatbot built with **Google's Agent Development Kit (ADK)**, **Supabase**, and **Gemini AI**.
 This implementation leverages ADK's agent-first architecture for enhanced performance and seamless Google ecosystem integration.

 ## ✨ Features